Bars in low-density environments rotate faster than bars in dense regions: Results

+We next examine whether bar rotation rate depends on galaxy stellar mass.
 The data in the scatter plot and the histograms in Fig.~\ref{fig:r-sigm-m} are coloured based on the 33.3rd and 66.7th percentiles of $ \log M_\star $.
-The median values of $\mathcal{R}$ in the low, intermediate and high-mass subgroups are $\mathcal{R}~=~1.50_{-0.43}^{+0.71}$, $\mathcal{R}~=~1.58_{-0.38}^{+0.64}$ and $\mathcal{R}~=~1.41_{-0.33}^{+0.48}$, respectively.
+The median values of $\mathcal{R}$ in the low, intermediate and high-mass subgroups are $\mathcal{R}~=~1.49_{-0.07}^{+0.07}$, $\mathcal{R}~=~1.58_{-0.06}^{+0.06}$ and $\mathcal{R}~=~1.40_{-0.07}^{+0.08}$, respectively.
 To assess the significance of the difference between the low-mass and high-mass environments, we perform the Anderson--Darling test.
-The null hypothesis is that the $\mathcal{R}$ values in the low and high-mass subgroups were drawn from the same population.
+The null hypothesis is that the $\mathcal{R}$ values in the low and high-mass subgroups are drawn from the same population.
 We obtain a \textit{p}-value of $p_{\mathrm{AD}}~=~0.17$, which corresponds to $1.4\,\sigma$, indicating that the distributions do not differ significantly.

 The above results suggest that the dynamics of bars depend more strongly on environmental density than on galaxy stellar mass, consistent with theoretical expectations and predictions from simulations.